 How does life insurance work?
-Essentially, you pay premiums to an insurance company that, upon your death, will pay a benefit to your beneficiaries – those you decide should receive the money.
+Essentially, you pay premiums to an insurance company like life insurance Canada that, upon your death, will pay a benefit to your beneficiaries – those you decide should receive the money.
 The death benefits that are paid out are normally free from taxation.
 Different types of life insurance with different types of benefits are available to most people.

 If You’re Elderly

 Life insurance from Ontario is available no matter what age you are.
 Even if you think you’re too old and it’s too late to get insurance, it’s really not—there’s even life insurance for seniors over 85 available.
 You can still purchase “whole” life insurance plans, which will pay out a cash benefit, tax-free, to the named beneficiary.
 Monthly premiums do not increase and the policies do not expire, no matter the age of the policyholder, as long as premiums are paid.

 If You’re Young

 If you don’t think you’re not old enough or you don’t have any dependents, life insurance is still a good idea.
 The optimal age to buy life insurance is actually under 35, making it an item that should be on the radar for millennials, though they are also the least likely to have the extra funds to purchase it.